ParkinsonLab/Architect/scripts/ensemble_enzyme_annotation/README.md

 * _main.sh_:

-	This is the main script that takes raw results from the various tools and automatically produces the results from the random forest classifier (default).
+	This is the main script that takes raw results from the various tools and automatically produces the results from the random forest classifier approach for enzyme annotation (default).
 Details of the involved scripts are given below, as well as options other than the default.

 * _0_concatenate_raw_results.py_: